- 09 May 2023

 Playbooks are composed of three main building blocks: Triggers, Apps, and Operators.
 These elements determine the Playbook’s logic and flow, from how the Playbook is activated to the actions that the Playbook takes and the decisions the Playbook makes.
 This article describes each Trigger, App, and Operator type and, when applicable, provides links to articles that contain more detailed information.

-ThreatConnect® users can add Triggers, Apps, and Operators to a Playbook in the Playbook Designer.
+You can add Triggers, Apps, and Operators to a Playbook in the Playbook Designer in ThreatConnect®.
 When you open the Playbook Designer, the Playbook design pane will be displayed in the middle of the screen, and a navigation bar with a variety of options, including ones for creating Triggers, Apps, and Operators, will be displayed on the left side of the screen (Figure 1).

 A Trigger creates an event that initiates the actions defined within a Playbook.
 In order to be activated, a Playbook must have one, and only one, Trigger.
 There are five Trigger categories, which you can view by clickingTriggers on the side navigation bar of the Playbook Designer (Figure 2).
 To filter Triggers by name, use the search bar at the top of the Triggers pane.